droundy/deft/papers/histogram/sad-referee-response.md

-**We argue that our method is based on SAMC (as we state) and is a substantial improvement on the method (convergence is of 1 - 2 orders of magnitude superior as can be seen from Fig. 3 and Fig. 4)**
+**We argue that our method is based on SAMC (as we state) and is a substantial improvement on the method (convergence is of 1 - 2 orders of magnitude superior as can be seen from Fig. 3 and Fig. 4).

-**In addition, we also provide a detailed comparison of 4 different methods on a system that would potentially be of value to those most likely to implement our method (such as the polymer community has implemented SAMC)**
+In addition, we also provide a detailed comparison of 4 different methods on the square well fluid.

-**Furthermore, the guidlines that the referee is using come from Computational Physics Papers in the Physical Review E (2013).
-This specifically states 'Rather, the requirement that "papers must contain new results in physics" should be interpreted as a requirement of novelty with respect to the method(s), the physics, or both.'
+Furthermore, the guidelines that the referee is using presumably come from Computational Physics Papers in the Physical Review E (2013).
+This specifically states '...Rather, the requirement that "papers must contain new results in physics" should be interpreted as a requirement of novelty with respect to the method(s), the physics, or both.'
 As stated above it is only necessary that the method is novel OR the physical problem is novel.
 The paper below accepted by PRE confirms this thought.**